-The faculty consists of seven highly qualified and experienced faculty members.
-Six of them are Ph.D.
-The department has three Professors, two Associate Professors and two Assistant professors.
-The faculty has published number of papers in reputed journals, national and international conferences, written books and developed educational material like DTEL and softwares etc. The faculty expertise includes the areas like lignin and synthetic chemistry, nonconventional energy sources, waste water treatment, catalysis and ion exchange.
-Department is also a recognized research center with three recognized guides by RTMNU Nagpur.
+The faculty consists of ten highly qualified and experienced faculty members.
+Fourof them are Ph.D.
+The department has one Associate Professor and nineAssistant professors.
+The faculty has published number of papers in reputed journals, national and international conferences, written books, have copyrights and developed educational material like DTEL, question banks etc. The faculty expertise includes the areas like lignin and synthetic chemistry, complexes, catalysis, Environmental Science and Thermodynamics.

 The department has two spacious laboratories spread over the area of about 285.56 sq m.
 The laboratories are adequately equipped with relevant instruments to give firsthand experience to the students.
 The students are provided a comprehensive practical exposure to the various instrumental techniques required for the analysis, testing and research.

-Syllabus provides an integrated and unified approach to BE first year students towards chemical sciences covering all branches of chemistry including advance materials and its application to engineering field.
+Syllabus provides an integrated and unified approach to BE First Year students towards chemical sciences, covering all branches of chemistry, including advance materials and its application to engineering field.